General Questions regarding conducting research involving human subjects and the Human Subjects IRB.

 6. What is the average turn-around time for a protocol to be reviewed?

-The review of a protocol application typically takes a week to ten days.
+The review of a protocol application typically takes five to ten business days.
 If revisions are required, the process may require more time.
 On rare occasions, the entire membership of the IRB may need to discuss a protocol at its monthly meeting before making a final decision.
+This may cause the review period to be longer.

 7. What are the most common reasons a protocol must be revised?